wendyverdonk93/docs/content/tools/multisafepay-control/get-your-api-key.md

 3. Add a new website or click on an existing website.

-There you see the:
+There you will see the following information:

 * API key
 * Account ID
 * Site ID
 * Secure Code.

-_Note
-A live Account ID start with a 10.
-A test Account ID start with a 9_.
+> _Please note: A live Account ID starts with a 10, whereas a test Account ID starts with a 9_.